This post covers the best things to do in New York City in October.

 Diwali, the Hindu festival of lights, is the most important holiday in India.

-Every fall in Times Square, the largest Diwali celebration outside of India will take place across two days.
+Every fall in Times Square, the largest Diwali celebration outside of India will take place.

 Times Square will be filled with the sounds, sights, and delicious foods of South Asia and India.